juliencol/unify/README.md

 # Database
 The database schema can be accessed [here](https://dbdiagram.io/d/5e540720ef8c251a06188009) or directly in 'db/schema.rb'.

-# Philosophy
+# Philosophy and values
-* Value user stories written in [trello](https://trello.com/b/KvPE3ned/unify).
+* Value user stories.
-* Make [code reviews](#Code-review) for every new feature.
+* Make code reviews.
 * Develop one feature at a time.
 The number of current branches must be equals to the number of developers working on the project + the master branch.
 * Focus on security.
 Every developer must be aware of the potential attacks.
 Whenever you use an implicit SQl request, use the '?' symbol to protect from SQL injections and define columns in controller params method to prevent from xss attacks.
-* Variables and functions are named in english.
+* Code is in english.
 User ouputs are in french.
-* Never commit blocks of code commented.
+* Don't commit blocks of commented code.
+* Care about the end user.
+* Seek for the highest performance.

 # Style guide
 Only push performing readable code. </br>